785+ orders placed in your location

 Screening of any disease is done when you try to identify the health condition before any symptoms arise.
 While screening for albumin is not usually conducted, you may include the Albumin Test with a series of other tests in a comprehensive metabolic panel.

 Your doctor will advise a Serum Albumin Test as a part of the entire metabolic panel required to check for kidney issues.
-This metabolic panel includes tests for levels of Creatinine, Prealbumin, Blood Urea Nitrogen, and Albumin.
+This metabolic panel includes tests for levels of Creatinine, Prealbumin, Blood Urea Nitrogen, Albumin.

 Studies have shown that the Serum Albumin Test can be used as a prognostic marker for Covid-19 in India.
 In addition, the research stated that Covid-19 patients had lower albumin levels in their blood, which plays a vital role in their survival.